Making Sense of Your Financial Aid Award Letter: What do the numbers mean?

 Your financial aid award letter is the amount of financial aid you qualify for.
 The letter details the total cost of one year of attendance (COA) at each college or university you’re accepted to.

-What does the financial aid award letter look like?
+What do the different parts of the financial aid award letter mean?

 The award letter will include the college letterhead, your name and address, and an opening paragraph explaining this is your financial aid award offer.